gawecoti/Map-Reduce-Scripts/README.md

 Map Reduce Scripts in Python
 ===========

-This repository contains several scripts in Python of that apply the Map Reduce programming model.
+This repository contains several scripts in Python that apply the Map Reduce programming model.

 1. inverted_index.py - The input are key-value pairs of document id's and accompanying text.
 The output are key-value pairs of words and the documents they're found in.
 2. join.py - Performs a SQL join using Map Reduce.